We all know that families have been taking youth sports more and more seriously in recent years.

 You may also offer strength training that’s tailored to a sport, such as the pitching velocity program we ran at DNA.

 Use this injury data to educate parents that they should come to your facility more, not less.
 Training is key.
-(For a great example of how one of my eSoft Planner clients communicates this message to clients, read his recent blog post).

 Have your athletes spend more time studying